calebmer/decode-universe/README.md

 - Think about all of the WebRTC and signaling edge cases.
 - STUN and TURN?
 There are free Mozilla and Google STUN servers.
 Use those?
+- Auto-update desktop app.
+- Search for `error` and find ways to report errors.
+- Search for `TODO` and try to resolve those notes.

 ## Port Map